bsod-coder/Agentify/README.md

 ---

 ## Core

 Agentify is written in go without using Electron so it's lightweight.
-It uses
+It uses traffic light permissions system. **Red** - all actions should be authorised (the most secure). **Yellow** - some actions auto approved, other still require approvement (read actions auto approved, write actions need manual approval, configurable. best balance.) **Green** - all actions auto approved (R/W, no restrictions, very dangerous!)

+---

 ## why it's better than models in sandbox (like claude or chatgpt)?

 | Comparison<br>object | Sandbox                                                                                | Agentify                                                                                         |